ownport/kvlite/README.md

 A collection is a group of documents stored in kvlite, and it can be thought of as roughly the equivalent of a  table in a relational database.

+## Installation

+To install kvlite you just need to copy two files: kvlite.py and kvlite-cli.py.
+Second one is optional and it will be needed only if you need to have access to kvlite collections via console.
+Also kvlite-cli.p can be used as example how to use kvlite library.

+## Examples of use

+TODO

 ## Collection Utils

  - open(uri)        - open collection